 Pears are one of the easiest fruits to preserve because they don't require much handling.
-They can be frozen, dehydrated or canned - the latter method being our favorite because it allows for creative freedom when flavoring the luscious syrup you'll use to preserve pears.
+After knowing how to cook pears, you will know how they can be frozen, dehydrated or canned - the latter method being our favourite because it allows for creative freedom when flavouring the luscious syrup you'll use to preserve pears.

 We've gathered a few tips and tricks, along with a helpful video, that will help you learn how to preserve pears in syrup.
 It's an easy process anyone can do at home given they have the proper equipment.

 You'll need: canning jars and lids, two large pots (one for the pears, the other for boiling water), a slotted spoon and a jar lifter.

 How To Preserve Pears

 Here's what to do:

 - Wash and dry the pears thoroughly.

 - Peel the pears with a pairing knife or veggie peeler.